bhasin-lab/SurvivalGenie/README.md

 Survival Genie is implemented in R Shiny and is available online at https://bbisr.shinyapps.winship.emory.edu/SurvivalGenie/

-## Tutorials
+##

 A step by step guide on using the tutorial can be found [here](www/Step-by-step-guide.pdf).

-The video tutorial for the tool.
+The YouTube video for the tutorial can be accessed by clicking on the below thumbnail.
 [![Alt text](mqdefault_6s-1.jpg)](https://www.youtube.com/watch?v=H5s6OYvwwoo)